robcarver17/pysystemtrade/docs/production.md

 # Overview of a production system

 Here are the steps you need to follow to set up a production system.
-I assume you already have a backtested system in pysystemtrade, with appropriate python libraries etc.
+I assume you already have a backtested system in pysystemtrade, with appropriate Python libraries etc.

 1. Consider your implementation options
 2. Ensure you have a private area for your system code and configuration